martytheparty/webpack-for-gt-presentation/tryit/10-loaders/instructions.md

     npm run serve

+## Ninth fire up the webpack development Server

+        Create an index.html file that loads the bundle.js.

-## Ninth point your browser at http://localhost:8080
+## Tenth point your browser at http://localhost:8080